 ‘Studies of popular culture offer a broader conception of public understanding’, with popular culture referring to ‘literary, auditory, and visual artwork that is intentionally created for mass consumption’, and which is ‘easily understood and enjoyed by everyday people’.
 Cultural studies also ‘provide a thicker conception of law, politics, and society that illuminates culturally held beliefs and the role that they play in producing broader ideological shifts’ (Burgess, 2015, p.229).
 Hattam and Lowndes (2007, p.204) also point to the importance of reflecting on popular culture as an arena of socio-political discourse in the context of understanding political change.
-Here we look at some of the manifestations of Australian national identity in popular culture, beginning with the late 19th century, the era which seems to serve as a logical starting point for any investigation of Australian attitudes to work and innovation.
+Here we look at some of the manifestations of Australian national identity in popular culture, beginning with the late nineteenth century, the era which seems to serve as a logical starting point for any investigation of Australian attitudes to work and innovation.
 Here we look at those cultural artefacts that are particularly salient, especially those which White (1997, p.18) describes as dealing with the question of ‘Australianness’.

-The development of a clear national identity was evident by the late 19th century.
+The development of a clear national identity was evident by the late nineteenth century.
 For the previous century, white Australia, conveniently ignoring the millennia of Aboriginal history, had linked its identity to that of Great Britain, the mother country.
 But as an increasingly self-satisfied white Australia began to gain the upper hand over what was still regarded as a harsh and hostile natural environment, and as its urban areas, now isolated from this savage land, began to take on an identity of their own, the links to Britain no longer seemed as relevant.
 Now was the time for reflection on what made Australia different.
 A clear theme began to form in the popular consciousness, moulded by urban intellectuals unhappy with accepting the notion of Australia as an outpost of Britishness in the southern hemisphere, and more comfortable with an Australia that recognized and celebrated its roots in an egalitarian struggle of the hard-working ‘battler’ against a hard-hearted nature.

 The uniquely Australian national identity became emblematic in what was soon to emerge as a significant art movement, the Heidelberg school.
 Such artists as Tom Roberts, Arthur Streeton, Charles Conder, Walter Withers and Frederick McCubbin are credited with producing quintessential Australian artworks (Elder, 2007, p.183).
-The Heidelberg school, whose artists often painted en plein air (White, 1981, p.93), sought to escape from the overly mannered and Euro-centric portrayals of the Australian bush, and aimed to present human characters in a more naturalistic setting.
+The Heidelberg school, whose artists often painted en plein air (White, 1981, p.93), sought to escape from the overly mannered and Eurocentric portrayals of the Australian bush, and aimed to present human characters in a more naturalistic setting.
 This was often characterized by a relentless Australian sun and subjects overcoming a harsh environment (Rutherford, 2000, p.181).
-Tom Roberts wanted to avoid urban themes and ‘paint the national life of Australia’, an intention encouraged by art critic Sydney Dickinson, who wanted ‘our artists to present on canvas the earnestness, rigour, pathos and heroism of the life that is about them’ (Splatt and McLellan, 1998, pp.84-5).
-Some artists, such as Streeton, achieved this through depicting the ‘heroism’ of the landscape itself, while others, such as McCubbin and Roberts, achieved it by depicting the activities of those who had to contend with the landscape, as in Tom Roberts’ painting, The Wood Splitters (1886).
+Tom Roberts wanted to avoid urban themes and ‘paint the national life of Australia’, an intention encouraged by art critic Sydney Dickinson, who wanted ‘our artists to present on canvas the earnestness, rigour, pathos and heroism of the life that is about them’ (Splatt and McLellan, 1998, pp.84–5).
+Some artists, such as Streeton, achieved this through depicting the ‘heroism’ of the landscape itself, while others, such as McCubbin and Roberts, achieved it by depicting the activities of those who had to contend with the landscape, as in Tom Roberts’s painting, The Wood Splitters (1886).